Is Ranked-Choice Voting Too Complicated?

 The people they add are people who are available.
 They may do the jobs that are not done any other day, so the added people are the ones doing the counting.
 So, while they may include people currently active in relevant professions, they’re superproportionately likely to be retirees, unemployed individuals, and people in largely-irrelevant occupations.
 They’re also likely to have diverse educations, ranging from a lot to a little, and degrees of commitment to the work manifesting in carefulness or shortage thereof (e.g., if rushing) and in neutrality or bias on a candidate.

 People with unfortunate commitment levels can be fired.
 But then new people have to do the jobs.
-The jobs have to be done within just a few days already underway or on a certain day already begun, and it may be functionally too late to recruit replacements.
+The jobs have to be done within just a few days already underway or on a certain day already begun, and it may be functionally too late to recruit replacements and train them.
 That makes the temps almost irreplaceable.
 Managers’ preference for hiring qualified people means election agencies will hire temps familiar with politics and recommended by political people.
 So, some temps are likely to be politically connected with people who would be offended at a firing and apt to make themselves heard at higher echelons about it.
 The political connections are important to other work of the election agencies, like government funding, and that leads the agencies to keep and compliment a low-quality low-productivity temporary employee.

 Count by Courts